janmazak/fmfi-propedeutika-codequality/TASK.md

 * Don't add new features until refactoring is complete.
 * Avoid messy commit history if possible.
 It is not necessary that the program is functional after each commit, but it should at least be compilable without errors, and it should be properly formatted (not complying with this is a potentially endless source of future annoyance and wasted time).
 For instance, splitting the renaming of a function into two different commits rarely makes sense.

+_Note: consider creating a github repository for any text you work on, e.g. your coding and non-coding homeworks.
+Having full history of changes or an option to collaborate with other people simultaneously is very nice to have._